Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant

-For each fraction of detected {\it stable} planet pairs we randomly select from our two big pools of simulated observations ({\it stable} and {\it unstable}) a number of {\it stable} and {\it unstable} planet pairs which when added together yields a number of planet pairs equivalent to that in the Kepler sample.
-For each fraction of detected {\it stable} pairs we repeat this procedure 1000 times calculating the KS p-value of each sub-sample and Kepler observations.
-The p-value associated with a given fraction of detected {\it stable} planet pairs is the mean p-value computed from these 1000 sub-samples.
-As we are fundamentally interested on assessing the real fraction of {\it stable} systems, we transform the fraction of detected {\it stable} planet pairs into an estimate of the real fraction of {\it stable} systems.
-We do this by dividing the fraction of detected {\it stable} planet pairs by the ratio between the mean number of planet pairs detected in {\it stable} systems and the mean number of planet pairs detected in {\it unstable} systems.
-This transformation is important because synthetic observations of {\it stable} systems tend to retrieve a much larger number of planets pairs than those of {\it unstable} systems.
+For each assumed fraction of detected stable planet pairs we randomly select from our extensive database of stable and unstable simulated observations a number of stable and unstable planet pairs that, when added together, yields a number of planet pairs equivalent to that in the Kepler sample.
+For each assumed fraction of detected stable pairs we repeat this procedure 1000 times calculating the KS p-value of each subsample and Kepler observation.
+The p-value associated with a given fraction of detected stable planet pairs is the mean p-value computed from these 1000 subsamples.
+As we are fundamentally interested in assessing the real fraction of stable systems, we transform the fraction of detected stable planet pairs into an estimate of the real fraction of stable systems.
+We do this by dividing the fraction of detected stable planet pairs by the ratio between the mean number of planet pairs detected in stable systems and the mean number of planet pairs detected in unstable systems.
+This transformation is important because synthetic observations of stable systems tend to retrieve a much larger number of planets pairs than those of unstable systems.